Romney, Obama in rare battle over energy policy

 Obama took his campaign for re-election to Iowa, a state he won four years ago but which is now flirting with Romney.
 A big agricultural state, Iowa has enjoyed years of government subsidies for its corn production to make ethanol.

-Obama is making a similar case for the state’s windmills, saying he supports an extension of tax credits for wind energy manufacturers in Iowa and elsewhere.
+Obama is making a similar case for the state’s windmills, saying he supports an extension for tax credits for wind energy manufacturers in Iowa and elsewhere.
 The tax credits expire at year’s end.

 In criticizing Romney for opposing the tax credits, Obama appeared to bring up an often-told tale about Romney, that he once put his dog in a container and strapped it to the roof of his car to go on a family vacation.